Stocks & Mutual Funds

 NJ has no AMT, so no NJ tax is due at ISO exercise (unlike federal AMT).
 For qualifying dispositions, the entire gain is reported as capital gain.
 This makes ISOs more favorable at the NJ level than federally.

 As of 1/1/2026, NJ conforms to IRC Section 1202 (P.L.
 2025, c.67).
 QSBS-excluded gain at the federal level is also excluded for NJ.
-This is a major change — prior to 2026, QSBS gains were fully taxable in NJ.
+NJ requires that at least 80% of the corporation's payroll be in New Jersey to qualify for the state-level QSBS exclusion.
+This is a major change, prior to 2026, QSBS gains were fully taxable in NJ.

 Because NJ taxes all gains as ordinary income with no loss carryforward, NJ-specific strategies differ meaningfully from federal planning.